|Stressor - Encroachment|

 Key Information and Education Strategies to Address Encroachment

 - Educate the Division and Agency and other organizations about the impacts of encroachment and the importance of a river corridor and floodplain protection strategy that incorporates buffers.
 Policies that promote simple setbacks from streams to not accommodate the dynamic nature of fluvial processes.
+This would include the promulgation of the Flood Resilience Sharepoint site and the Flood Resilient Communities program.

 - Create a multi-media educational program, including printed material, photo libraries, videos, power point presentations, field demonstrations, and river flumes, that discusses the impacts and mitigation strategies of encroachment, which may be readily used by Division staff at public forums as opportunities arise.